svenkatreddy/Ideas/README.md

 4. Level 4 : Compelete product idea with timelines, github pages, contributors

 from there idea will become a real time product and tracked in its own page

+#### How to contribute

+1. clone this repo
+2. create a new folder (with name) under level1 directory
+3. create README.md file with your idea
+4. send a pull request back to this repo